Morocco desert camp

 ‘al koutban’ simply means dunes, and the desert camp is nestled beneath the tallest dunes in the Erg Chigaga, at the heart of the Iriqui National Park of Morocco.

-The desert camp offers a comfortable base to explore the beautiful wilderness and bring guests close to nature.
+Our desert camp offers a comfortable base to explore the beautiful wilderness and brings guests back to nature.
 The nearest road is a 2 hour journey away, the closest light pollution 60km away.

 Enjoy hospitality renowned in this part of Morocco, as Hocin and his experienced team look after you.

-Camp al Koutban is deliberately small, with 10 tents offering a maximum capacity of 20 guests.
+Camp al Koutban is deliberately small, with 12 tents offering a minimum capacity of 24 guests.

-We take bookings per tent, or the camp may be rented in exclusivity.
+We take bookings per tent, and the camp may also be rented in exclusivity.

 Included in the cost of the overnight stay, half-board meal basis (*lunch with stays of 2 nights +), drinking water and hot drinks, guided camel trekking before sunset, shared sand-boards.

-Housed separately to the sleeping tents is a shower and toilet facility with hot water.
+Housed separately to the sleeping tents is a toilet and shower facility (with hot water for showering).

 *Return driver transport to the camp will be arranged at additional cost, unless guests plan to self-drive.
 Please see ‘Location’ below.